Counting Time YAH’s Way: Understanding the Biblical Calendar

 • Solar-only or lunar-only calendars, or fixed 360, 364, 365-day calendars — always drift (seasons shift out of sync).

-• Biblical lunar-solar (and star watching) — self-correcting with the leap month (every 3 years), keeps the times and seasons right.
+• Biblical lunar-solar (and star watching) — self-correcting with the leap month (every 3 years), keeps the times and seasons in sync.

 What About the Zadok (364-Day) Calendar?